ripkens/Plesk-Mail-LetsEncrypt/README.md

 # Plesk-Mail-LetsEncrypt
 Script to Secure Plesk Panel and mail.&lt;domain.tld> on Mail Services

+Plesk does not Support SNI on Mailservices.
+Therefor we need ONE SSL Certificate which contains ALL possible subdomains used for client connections.

+Lets assume all your customers are using mail.mydomain.tld to connect to ther Mailboxes.
+SSL is almost impossible on Apple devices and most clients.

+This script installs ONE Certificate with all subdomains used for mail traffic and assigns it to the panel and the mail services.
+The Hostname is included so the panel is secured to.

+If a customer wnats to login to the Plesk Panel, he can use https://mail.mydomain.tld:8443 and it is SSL Secured.

+Warning: This only works if you have less than 100 Domains on you server configured

 # What the script does

 The script fetches all domains configured on the server and then checks the DNS Records for the mail subdomain.